 [I] met with the CMO last week about PII that is starting to build in our cloud system.
 If we have people’s birthdays, email and home addresses, and if we follow up about gifts after an event, [we are open to vulnerability].
 All [the] marketing cloud app vendors we work with know they need to be compliant and give assurances.
 [My CMO] is very concerned if there is a breach of these things, even if inadvertently by an employee, or [due to an] insecure cloud.
 So this is a big topic here.

-With the potential of tarnishing a brand’s reputation, hacking of product websites (which tend to be cloud based without cloud application firewalls) is another growing concern among the executives we interviewed.
+With the potential of tarnishing a brand’s reputation, hacking of product websites (which tend to be cloud based without cloud application firewalls) is another growing concern amongst the executives we interviewed.
 There can be greater potential for hackers to access internal information or spread false content.
 For many larger consumer product companies with multiple products, each with an individual website, this issue is compounded.
-Further, if it’s a global organization, there will be country-specific sites for the same product, thus exponentially increasing the possibility of hacking.
+Further, if it’s a global organisation, there will be country-specific sites for the same product, thus exponentially increasing the possibility of hacking.

 Often, to stay competitive in today’s marketplace and effectively compete in a digital world, many consumer businesses are pursuing a wide range of technology-based initiatives that can increase the opportunity for cyber risk.
 Many C-suite executives are in a strong position to help ensure there’s a strong balance between the rapid adoption of technology and appropriate cyber risk management.